bitterfox/hamlet/README.md

         Hamlet.let(User::getId, is(1L))
               .let(User::getName, is("name")));

-// Hamlet#let starts fluent interface to build Matcher for object
+// Hamlet#let initiates a fluent interface to construct a Matcher for an object.
-// You can specify the getter using the method reference for 1st argment and
+// You can designate a getter with a method reference as the first argument and
-// specify Matcher for returned value by the method reference
+// pair it with a Matcher for the method's return value.
-// So this call chain creats Matcher for User assert id is 1L and name is "name"
+// This chain of calls creates a Matcher to assert that the User's id is 1L and name is "name".

-// This makes you to write assertion for follower simpler and more declarative way
+// This approach simplifies and makes assertions for followers more declarative.

 assertThat(
         user,
         Hamlet.let(User::getId, is(1L))
               .let(User::getName, is("name"))
               .let(User::getFollowers,
-                   hasItem(Hamlet.let(User::getId, is(5))
+                   hasItem(Hamlet.let(User::getId, is(5L))
               )));

-// You can read this assertion as
+// This assertion reads as:
-// assert user that id is 1L, name is "name" and follower has item that id is 5L
+// Assert that the user has an id of 1L, a name of "name", and a follower with an id of 5L.

-// Also Hamlet can generate better output to diagnosis assertion failure
+// Hamlet also generates more informative output for diagnosing assertion failures.
-// Let's assume user doesn't have such follower in above example
-// Hamlet can generate following description for Hamcrest and assertThat
+// If the user does not have the expected follower, Hamlet can generate a description like the following:

 java.lang.AssertionError:
 Expected: